 Credential Manager not working

-If you find that your Credential Manager is not working, type services.msc in start search and hit Enter to open Services Manager.
-Here make sure that the Credential Manager service and its Dependencies are started and working properly.
-For more troubleshooting steps, see Credential Manager is not working.
+If your Credential Manager is not working, type services.msc in start search and hit Enter to open Services Manager.
+Here, ensure that the Credential Manager service and its Dependencies are started and working properly.

 TIP: VaultPasswordView lets you decrypt passwords stored in Windows Vault.